mariusz96/uri-generation/README.md

     c => c.GetInvoice(2),
     "GetInvoice");
 ```
-UriGenerator will validate whether such endpoint name is defined in action's HttpMethod, AcceptVerbs, or Route attribute and generate URL based on it and expression's route values.

 To further improve on this, you can use classes such as Microsoft.Azure.Management.ResourceManager.Fluent.Core.ExpandableStringEnum instead of strings to define your endpoint names.
 That would require you to write a simple adapter class that takes a string from your class and passes it to UriGenerator.

 ## Performance: